2sic/2sxc-docs/docs-src/pages/abyss/contribute/tests/tests-with-files.md

 </ItemGroup>
 ```

+Note: it's not sure what the `LinkBase` does - it can probably be removed.

 We have a helper class called `TestFiles` which helps us find the bin folder and attach the full folder path to the file name.

 [!code-csharp[](../../../../../../eav-server/ToSic.Eav.Core.TestHelpers/Testing/TestFiles.cs)]